-- The entire 30 hours of the approved preservice training (TIPS-MAPP).
+- The entire 33 hours of the approved preservice training: National Training and Development Curriculum for Foster and Adoptive Parents (NTDC).

-- ◆ The one-hour individual study module, "Universal Precautions in Foster and Adoptive Homes."
+- The one-hour individual study module, "Universal Precautions in Foster and Adoptive Homes."

-- ♦ Medication Management
+- Medication Management

-- ♦ CPR and First Aid
+- CPR and First Aid

 - Mandatory Reporter Training

 - Reasonable and Prudent Parenting

+- Human Need for Belonging Training (ALIA video)